This article is packed with useful electric smoker tips and tidbits to help you enjoy your purchase to the fullest.

 Running the smoker empty burns off all that nastiness, making it safe for use.

-That first run also coats and seals the inside of your smoker, making it operate more efficiently.
+That first run also coats and seals the inside your smoker, making it operate more efficiently.
 That layer of smoke also enhances the overall smokiness added to your food.
 And that’s what we’re after, isn’t it?

 We have a dedicated article that you can follow, for a step-by-step process for seasoning your new electric smoker.